furby/kolide-fleet-chart/README.md

 -    **Elastic Stack** – Elasticsearch, Logstash and Kibana are tools that allow for the collection, normalizing and visualization of logs.

+#### TL;DR; How to install
+Follow the README.md for each sub-chart, install in this order:
+1. Install Redis chart
+1. Install MySQL chart
+1. Install Fleet chart

 We can automate endpoint security monitoring with a combination of OSQuery Packs targeting IOCs:

 And a set of Index queries and alerts